JoshuaDull/GitHub-Desktop/_episodes/02-getting-started.md

 Now we are ready to create our first repository.
 We need to fill out some basic information about our repository before we can proceed.

-- Name: The repository name.
+* **Name** - The repository name.
 This will appear as the URL for the repo (it is best to not use spaces in the name).
-- Description: Describe the contents of your repository.
+* **Description** - Describe the contents of your repository.
-- Local path: Destination on your machine to store the repository files.
+* **Local path** - Destination on your machine to store the repository files.
 This will create a direcotry with the repository name.
-- README: Do you want to create a default README file for the repo?
+* **README** - Do you want to create a default README file for the repo?
 A README contains basic info about your repository and how to use the code or data you've uploaded.
-- Git ignore: Choose default files to ignore.
+* **Git ignore** - Choose default files to ignore.
 You can edit this file later.
-- License: Choose to assign a license to your repository.
+* **License** - Choose to assign a license to your repository.

 > ## Choosing a license
 > Choosing a license is an important part of openly sharing your creative work online.
 For help in wading through the